-At our home, we make sure to schedule a time each year to sit down together a watch A Charlie Brown Christmas, the animated classic created by late cartoonist Charles M. Schulz.
-You can view it for free here on Hulu.com.
+Editor's Note: At our home, we make sure to schedule a time each year to sit down together a watch A Charlie Brown Christmas, the animated classic created by late cartoonist Charles M. Schulz.
 A couple of years ago, Sojourn Community Church member, Michael Morgan, wrote this reflection for our church website.
-He has given me permission to re-post it here:
+He has given us permission to repost it here:

 Christmastime is here.
 Bring on the blitz of traditions and travels, wants and wishes.
 Get the shopping done, get the family together, get the food ready, get the getting going.
 Fill the snowy expanse that is the holiday season.
 With so many things trying to get in, sometimes it seems like nothing succeeds and Christmastime is empty instead of full; Christmas in a minor key.
 This can only mean it’s time for the annual viewing of A Charlie Brown Christmas.